How to Remove Yourself From the Internet: Complete 2026 Guide

 Step 2.Remove yourself from data brokers (highest impact)

-Data brokers — people-search sites like Spokeo, Whitepages, BeenVerified, and 300+ others — are the primary source of your personal information online.
-When you remove yourself from them, Google eventually de-indexes the pages that were showing your data.
-This single step eliminates 80% of what people find when they search for you.
+Data brokers, people-search sites like Spokeo, Whitepages, BeenVerified, Radaris, FastPeopleSearch, and 500+ others, are the primary source of your personal information online.
+They aggregate from public records (voter rolls, property deeds, court filings) and from online activity tracking.
+When you remove yourself from them, Google eventually de-indexes the broker pages that were surfacing your data, so this single step eliminates roughly 80% of what a stranger finds when they search for you.

 The most important data brokers to opt out of first: